-TECSYS 2018 Stock Option Plan
+Tecsys Stock Option Plan

-The Corporation wishes to reintroduce a stock option plan (the "Stock Option Plan") to assist and encourage Eligible Participants to perform at their highest level in order to maximize shareholder value and to permit Eligible Participants to share in the growth and development of the Corporation by providing the opportunity, through stock options, to acquire an ownership interest in the Corporation.
+The Corporation reintroduced a stock option plan (the "Stock Option Plan") to assist and encourage directors, officers, employees and consultants of the Corporation and its subsidiaries (the "Eligible Participants") to perform at their highest level in order to maximize shareholder value and to permit Eligible Participants to share in the growth and development of the Corporation by providing the opportunity, through stock options, to acquire an ownership interest in the Corporation.
 The Stock Option Plan's objective is to align compensation with returns to shareholders and to encourage stock ownership by directors, officers, employees and consultants of the Corporation and its subsidiaries, providing long-term incentives to Eligible Participants and facilitate recruitment, motivation and retention of highly qualified directors, officers and key employees to the Corporation.
-The Board believes that the lack of a stock option plan may have been a factor in the recent loss of certain executives.

-On July 5th, 2018, the Board, on recommendation of the Compensation Committee, adopted the Stock Option Plan pursuant to which the Corporation may grant options to acquire Common Shares ("Options") to Eligible Participants ("Optionholders").
+On July 5, 2018, the Board adopted the Stock Option Plan pursuant to which the Corporation may grant options to acquire Common Shares ("Options") to Eligible Participants ("Optionholders").
 Each option will be subject to the terms and conditions set forth in the Stock Option Plan and to those other terms and conditions specified by the Compensation Committee.